 There will be some new and exciting things surrounding this year's event and we hope to make it bigger and better.
 Prizes will be awarded for the top male and female participants.
 Be sure to bring the whole family for this inspiring race.
 More importantly, this race is all about Hope.
 Everything about this race is about her and it is meant to bring honor to her courageous battle and life.
 If she cannot inspire you to come out to the event or donate then I don't know what can.

 Hope has touched many lives with her amazing spirit and capacity to love.
-Learn more about our inspiration - Hope.
-Please join us on Saturday, July 6 to show your support for children like Hope all around the world, those still in the battle and those who have earned their wings.
+Learn more about our inspiration - Hope - by exploring this website.
+Please join us on Saturday, July 11 to show your support for children like Hope all around the world, those still in the battle and those who have earned their wings.

 Do you want to have a...